 All information is accurate as of the writing of this article.

 - The investment market is a complex landscape that can take years to understand at a high level.
-Financial advisors spend tons of time embedded in investing, making them fantastic databases to gain knowledge from.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-Get started now.
+Financial advisors spend tons of time embedded in investing, making them fantastic databases to gain knowledge.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Opening an online brokerage account is the best way to gain independence within your portfolio-building experience.
 Doing so will afford you direct access to many different types of investments, such as stocks, bonds, ETFs, mutual funds and more.